fedllanes/easy_LSTM/README.md

 Fit needs the parameters: dataset, epochs=20, n_steps=20 Optionally it can take train_test_split=0, test_elements=0. train_test_split is the percentage of the dataset reserved for validation. test_element is the number of elements.
 If both are given, train_test_split is given priority.

+If we want to try several models, we just change the make_model function.
+If we want to try different hyperparameters, it'll be enough with fitting the same class as many times as neccesary.